ocarvente/play-sheet-app/README.md

 ![Alt text](image.png)

 ### Randomly Selecting a Play
-By clicking on the randomly selecting button in the home screen, you will be navigated to a page that displays a full description of a randomly selected play stored in the database.
+By clicking on the 'Randomly Select A Play 'button in the home screen, you will be navigated to a page that displays a full description of a randomly selected play stored in the database.
 When clicking on the 'Try Another One' button, the page will reload to chose another randomly selected play.
 This feature makes for a fun way to run something random without much planning and just for the heck of it.

 ![Alt text](image-1.png)